 This picturesque fishing village west of Warrnambool is one of the best day trips outside of Warrnambool if you have the time.

-Hosting the 4 day annual Port Fairy Folk Festival, Port Fairy has so much to offer tourists; like the Port Fairy lighthouse on Griffits island at sunrise, exploring the region and whale sightings off the coast.
+Hosting the 4 day annual Port Fairy Folk Festival, Port Fairy has so much to offer tourists; like the Port Fairy lighthouse on Griffits island at sunrise, exploring the landscape and whale sightings off the coast.

 How to get here